 2. Flexible, digital job positions

 More and more job positions are turning to the idea of hiring freelancers and other contract-based employees.
-This allows everyone the freedom to work how it suits them best.
+This allows everyone the freedom to work on how it suits them best.
 It also allows them to work where they want, when they want.
 The digital world is quickly taking over the conventional bricks and mortar workplace.
 It’s up to the HR system in Malaysia to move with it.
 Wherever possible, encourage flexible and digital-based job positions.

 3. Boost communication through social media apps